Cut Vacation Costs Without Cutting Fun

 At every leg of your journey, it pays to look for bargains.
 Many restaurants, theme parks, and hotels give senior, veterans, or affiliation discounts.

 Pro Travel Tip: It never hurts to be extra polite when you ask for these discounts.

 Whether you’re using a few or all of these cost-cutting strategies, every penny saved leaves room for more fun.
 It’s a good idea to have a trip budget that is allocated daily.
 Budgeting will help avoid overspending and making payments on your vacation for the rest of the year — or longer.
-One great way to increase your budget for next year is to regularly contribute to a vacation fund (preferably monthly) until you reach your savings goal.
-Setting up an extra savings account can be easily through A+ Online Banking or A+ Mobile App by selecting Menu > Services > Open Additional Accts and follow the prompts.
-Check out other accounts like Save to Win® or Share Certificates for even more APY return.
+One great way to increase your budget for next year is to regularly contribute to a vacation fund, preferably monthly, until you reach your savings goal.